-Applying for both Federal and Brown University Institutional Financial Aid is a two step process:
+Applying for Federal and Brown University Institutional financial aid is a 2 step process:

 Noncustodial Parent's PROFILE

 If your parents are divorced, separated or never married, a noncustodial PROFILE is also required.
 After you complete the PROFILE registration process, the College Board will email you instructions and information to provide to your noncustodial parent.
 If you do not have contact with your noncustodial parent, please refer to the Noncustodial Parent Waiver petition or our frequently asked questions regarding noncusodial parents.